Mexazo-07/Yt-down/README.md

   </p>
 </div>

+# Requirements
+pip install pytube requests mechanize tqdm

 # Yt-down
-Now unmaintained lol.
-I have exams and stuff.
+Now unmaintained

 # FAIR USE POLICY
   * You may not use this software to download any material you do not have express permission to download.
 We will not aid any illicit activity or piracy!